 - Protein families comparison?

-- Demonstrate usage of some relevant R and julia packages, Workflows Q: Can it be done in a single NB?
-Should!
+- Demonstrate usage of some relevant R and julia packages, use DIVAnd or similar.

-- By the time, BC 2026 might have GPU support
+- In the future, BC 2026 might have GPU support

 - Irrespective, try AI4EOSC perhaps?
 Q: Have not seen there much or any metagenomics though